Arwask/react-practice/README.md

 * Implementation of two components.
 * How to inherit a component and its state and properties.
 * How to render a changed state in a component.

+## 2. Tic-Tac-Toe Game

+### Things I tried to learn in this project

+* Implementation of multiple components
+* changing states multiple times
+* Learn from Reactjs tutorial